A few weeks ago, I asked on Instagram if there would be any interest in Ella periodically recommending books she’s read and loved.

 I know Cornelia Funke best for her Inkheart series, but Ella LOVES this book about a boy named Ben and a young dragon called Firedrake who are both determined to find a place here dragons can live peacefully.
 Of course their quest is full of challenges and the story is jammed with surprises, mysterious creatures and terrifying villains.
 The audiobook is read by Brendan Fraser and it’s terrific.

 What Ella has to say: I think this book is great because the outstanding courage of the main characters makes me feel like anything is possible.
 There were funny parts and scary parts and lots of twists.
 I’ve listened to it multiple times while I did puzzles and it never gets old.

 Artemis Fowl by Eoin Colfer

-This book kicks off the 8 book series (which is being adapted as a movie this year) which follows Artemis Fowl.
+This book kicks off the 8 book series (which has also been adapted into a movie) which follows Artemis Fowl.
 His billionaire father who made his fortune as a criminal has just disappeared and Artemis’ mother has a mental breakdown.
 Which means that it’s entirely up to Artemis to restore the family fortune.
 Luckily, Artemis happens to be a brilliant criminal mastermind.
 And he’s determined that kidnapping a fairy and holding her ransom is the best way to save his family.
 Except he may have underestimated the fairies.

 What Ella has to say: This book I thought was good but it is quite dark (Artemis Fowl is a criminal mastermind and he kidnaps people!) so it’s not a walk in the park.
 I like that the story switches between different perspectives including Artemis Fowl, the fairies and the butler sidekick.
 I have the next book on hold.